Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 > Note: Always specify an < img> element as the last child element of the < picture> element.
 The < img> element is used by browsers that do not support the < picture> element, or if none of the < source> tags match.

-Los dos motivos centrales para esta es funcionalidad es para ahorrar ancho de banda para mostrar fotos mas pequeñas cuando la pantalla también lo es (o viceversa) o para cargar fotos en distintos formatos cuando el navegador no soporta uno de estos.
+Los dos motivos centrales para esta es funcionalidad es para ahorrar ancho de banda para mostrar fotos más pequeñas cuando la pantalla también lo es (o viceversa) o para cargar fotos en distintos formatos cuando el navegador no soporta uno de estos.

 ## Tables